ga96tik/SauterSchwabQuadrature.jl/docs/src/Non-Parameterized.md

 ### Positive Distance

 As the triangles do not touch at all, the integration can directly be calculated with Gauss´s quadrature.
-Therefore, the order of the arguments within the two `simplex()` functions does no longer matter.
+Therefore, the order of the arguments within the two `simplex()` functions do not matter.

 The last argument can be created by